The Player of Games: Plot

 The final contests take place on Echronedal, the Fire Planet, which undergoes a periodic natural conflagration fueled by native plants that produce huge amounts of oxygen.
 The final game is timed to end when the flames engulf the castle where the event takes place, symbolically renewing the Empire by fire.
-However, faced with defeat, the Emperor's men destroy the castle's fire-suppression systems and start a closer fire front, as the Emperor places cards representing this within the game.
+Faced with defeat, the Emperor's men destroy the castle's fire-suppression systems and start a closer fire front, as the Emperor places cards representing this within the game.
 With the castle surrounded by fire, the Emperor attempts to kill Gurgeh.
 Instead, the Emperor is killed by a shot from his own weapon, deflected by Flere-Imsaho, who later refuses to tell Gurgeh if it was coincidental after rescuing him from the fire.

 Flere-Imsaho reveals that Gurgeh's participation was part of a Culture plot to overthrow the corrupt and savage Empire from within, and that he, the player, was in fact a pawn in a much larger game.
 He is further told that in the aftermath of the final game, the Empire of Azad collapsed without further intervention from the Culture.
 Although Gurgeh never discovers the whole truth, in the final sentences of the novel the narrator is revealed to be Flere-Imsaho, who had been disguised as Mawhrin-Skel to manipulate Gurgeh into taking part in the game.

 Azad

 Azad is a game played in the Empire of Azad.
-In the language of the fictional Empire, the word "Azad" means "machine" or "system", but is applied to any complex entity such as animals, plants or artificial machines.
+In the language of the fictional Empire the word "Azad" means "machine" or "system" and is applied to any complex entity such as animals, plants or artificial machines.

-The game is described in detail; however, the actual rules are never given to the reader.
+The game is described in detail, but the rules are never specified to the reader.
 It is primarily tactical and played on three-dimensional boards of various shapes and sizes, though earlier rounds may be played exclusively in cards.
 Typically the boards are large enough for players to walk around inside them to move or interact with their pieces.
 The number of players differs from game to game and also influences the tactics, as players can choose to cooperate or compete with one another.
-As well as skill and tactics, random events may influence gameplay (often as card or other games of chance), and sometimes may change the outcome critically.
+As well as skill and tactics, random events may influence gameplay (often as card games or other games of chance), and sometimes may change the outcome critically.